spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/permissions.md

 or teams.
 Each Palette components has a corresponding _resource key_ and a set of operations that can be performed on that component.

 Palette components are managed at different scopes.
-The availalbe scopes are Tenant and Project.
+The available scopes are Tenant and Project.
 The Tenant scope is global and applies to all projects within the tenant.
 The Project scope is specific to a project.

 ## Components and Resource Keys